Harmony AIM

 2. Cancer management:

-Boost immunity, treat the side effects of chemotherapy and radiotherapy (fatigue, nausea, indigestion, bloating, neuropathy, poor memory), pain, and debilitation (weakness and cold), and the imbalance of Yin-Yang.
+Boost immunity; treat the side effects of chemotherapy and radiotherapy (fatigue, nausea, indigestion, bloating, neuropathy, poor memory), pain, debilitation (weakness and cold), and Yin-Yang imbalance.

 3. Neurological disorders: